thenew/views/posts/moooi-postmortem.md

   </div>
 </div>

-That brings us to develop a comparison tool for each product

 This led us to develop a tool that allow users to compare each product with other objects to grasp the size, often surprising, of lamps or other sofas.
 The implementation is simple: CSS percentages to manage the size of the two objects.
 With different positioning for suspended or floor-standing products.

 On the other hand, this comparison tool is in a carousel, itself in a modal, it may seem like a UX and accessibility nightmare but it was thought out and allows information to be shown only if the user needs it.
 The important thing was to ensure that keyboard navigation was respected.
 [Flickity](https://flickity.metafizzy.co/) is my favorite carousel for this.
-For modals we used [React Portals](https://reactjs.org/docs/portals.html) but to manage keyboard focus we tested several modules before settling on [React FocusLock](https: [//github.com/theKashey/react-focus-lock#readme](notion://github.com/theKashey/react-focus-lock#readme)).
+For modals we used [React Portals](https://reactjs.org/docs/portals.html) but to manage keyboard focus we tested several modules before settling on [React FocusLock](https://github.com/theKashey/react-focus-lock#readme).

 <p>
 <video controls loop muted>